 What is a Photo Prime Lens?

 If you’re looking for performance, a prime lens is the way to go.
-Prime lenses are designed to work at a specific focal length, which means there a fewer variables to dirty up your image, and thus you usually wind up with sharper resolution.
+Prime lenses are designed to work at a specific focal length, which means there are fewer variables to dirty up your image, and thus you usually wind up with sharper resolution.
 Because of the sensitivity of high-resolution sensors, the sharper quality of photo primes can make a huge difference in the final look of your images.

 What is a Zoom Lens?